 The Main Risks of Matched Betting

 Yes, the system cancels the risk of losing your funds.
 However, there are other risks involved.
-The main risk is that your bookmakers will find out that you’re using matched betting to earn profits.
+The main risk is that your bookmakers will find out that you’re using matched betting.

-Operators don’t like that you’re using them to make money elsewhere.
+Operators don’t like that you’re using them to make the right tips elsewhere.
 They’re losing out on more earnings, with your commissions going elsewhere.
 If they find out that members are using this method, then they ‘gub’ the account.

 ‘Gubbing’ is jargon in the betting community for a bookie closing an account.
 When your account is gubbed, you can’t wager on that sportsbook anymore.
 You may also lose the funds and bonuses in your bankroll.